bonplein/asana-paymo-sync/README.md

 # asana-paymo-sync

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure script that syncs projects, sections, tasks and user-task associations coming from [Asana](https://asana.com) with the time tracking service [Paymo](http://www.paymoapp.com/).

 ## License